-As a global organization with Employees of many different nationalities and from all walks of life, we recognize and value the rich and diverse culture Employees bring to our Company.
+As a global organization with Employees from many different nationalities and from all walks of life, we recognize and value the rich and diverse culture Employees bring to our Company.
 We believe that an atmosphere of fairness, mutual respect, cooperation and equal opportunity will allow our Employees to thrive.

 NON-DISCRIMINATION AND PREVENTING HARASSMENT

 We provide equal opportunities for Employees and applicants for employment.
 Our employment decisions are based on business needs, qualifications, skills and competency to perform the job.
 We are committed to providing and maintaining a work environment where Employees are treated with dignity and respect.
-We have a zero-tolerance policy against harassment – including sexual harassment – and discrimination.
+We have a zero-tolerance policy against harassment, including sexual harassment, and discrimination.

 CONFLICTS OF INTEREST